 Another good option is to get a life coach certification.
 The most reputed organization is the International Coaching Federation (ICF), but there are other institutions you can consider as well.
 If you couple this with some experience in the fitness and nutrition field, you’ll be off to a strong start.

+a.
 Who is a life coach?

 A life coach is defined as a professional who helps their clients make progress in many aspects of their lives, including relationships, careers, and day-to-day events.
 That being said, life coaching can have several definitions.
 What two different life coaches offer can vary significantly.